They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Not because the formation was wrong.

-It hit Yuri from the side after rebounding off the crane support at an angle Michael hadn't read in time.
+It hit Yuri from the side, rebounding off the crane support at an angle Michael had not read in time.
 She got the staff up just enough to keep the teeth off her throat, but it still took her off her feet.

 Michael moved before thinking.